-A Look at the GRU’s Intelligence Officers and Recruitment Processes
+A Look at GRU’s Intelligence Officers and Possible Recruitment Processes

 Uncovered VKontakte (VK) accounts that are ostensibly linked to officers of the Russian military’s Main Intelligence Directorate of the General Staff (GRU) shed light on unreported personal details, including the individuals’ aliases and military training.
 The accounts relate to Artem Andreyevich Malyshev, Anatoliy Sergeyevich Kovalev, and Pavel Vyacheslavovich Yershov who are listed on the Federal Bureau of Investigations’ (FBI) Most Wanted list.
 According to the FBI, the individuals served in GRU units 26165 and 74455, popularly known as Fancy Bear or APT28, and are wanted in connection to cyber operations that targeted the US Presidential Elections in 2016.
 The details contained in these accounts have not been publicly reported by the FBI.